Skip to Content

 • Make and freeze, ahead of time, delicious coconut oil chocolates.
 They are AMAZING and good for you too!

-3. Schedule an induction.
+3. Schedule an induction

+During the holidays the seduction of induction is extremely tempting at the end of the third trimester.
 Induction may sound like a really good idea, especially when trying to plan for out of town guests and other logistical complexities.

 On top of that, the last few weeks of pregnancy can be miserable – lack of sleep, heartburn, body aches, prodromal labor, lack of energy, etc. I am not a fan, and if someone say she’s enjoying herself at 40 weeks pregnant, she’s has to be lying! 😉

+Can I stop you right there?
+I get it.
+I really do.
 The thing is, the risk of an elective induction (one that is not medically necessary) is greater than the benefit (not being pregnant for Thanksgiving or Christmas) for you and your baby.
 (And I would even caution you against using natural methods for induction.)

-Here are the facts about inductions.
+Here are the facts about inductions:

 • Induced labors are harder on babies.
 It takes really hard contractions for a long time to get in a good labor pattern.
 Sometimes, drugs like Pitocin, Cervidil, and Cytotec can cause unnaturally long and close together contractions, which in turn can cause physical stress and harm to the baby.